depixusgenome/wafbuilder/README.md

 ### C++
 *openmp* is detected automatically.
-*cppx14* is used automatically.
+*cppx17* is used automatically.

+### NodeJS

+Files with the '.ts' (typescript) or '.coffee' are automatically copied to the build directory.
+This can be done without adding 'nodejs' to requirements.

-### Coffeescript
+#### Coffeescript
-Compilation is performed automatically provided the extension used is '.coffee'.
+Compilation and linting is performed automatically provided the extension used is '.coffee' and the wscrip is configured so: see Coffeescript support lower down.

-The output has the extension '.js'.
-The '.coffee' file is also copied together with the '.py' files.
-In order to activate the coffeescript support, one must define it in the list of builders (see wscript file description).
+#### Typescript
+No linting or compiling is provided: it is not mandatory to add a requirement.

 ### Python modules